2012 North Pole “Ski the Last Degree” Expedition

 First, the “summit photograph” that Cook used to support his ascent was clumsily cropped and included a sliver of another mountain in the background.
 Careful study allowed the other mountain to be identified and triangulation from it led inescapably to the conclusion that the picture was taken miles away from the McKinley massif.

 Second, Cook’s expedition log contained a description of his route to the summit.
-Other mountaineers travelled to Alaska to recreate the route and promptly found that simply does not exist.
+Other mountaineers travelled to Alaska to recreate the route and promptly found that it simply does not exist.

 Third, under pressure from Peary’s detectives and lubricated with a hefty bribe, Cook’s climbing partner told all and confessed that the ascent was a lie.